I had a Grandfather once.

 Even in my time, I told him, they still have no clue.

 We bowed together in solemnity.
 But there was a spark I felt explode in his awareness.
 He saw them as the sick children they were.
-He realized they harmed him and our people because they were so so sick, so lost to their own identity they committed violence against other humans as a normal part of life and trained their young this was the natural way.
+He realized they harmed him and our people because they were so so sick, so lost to their own identity they committed violence against other humans as a normal part of life and trained their young to do the same as their natural way.

 This is not a creature to submit to, to give our power to.
 We are not less than this… They only have convinced us so because of how empty they are, how clueless they are to their inner power.
 They believe they can only exist on the backs of others, on the fuel of others’ labor and blood.
 And it is their own sadness, their own lostness, their own stray from The Mother which makes them need us and hate us simultaneously.